arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-proto-kit-me/datasheet/datasheet.md

 ### Online Resources

 Now that you have gone through the basics of what you can do with the Portenta Proto Kit ME, you can explore the endless possibilities it provides by checking exciting projects on Arduino Project Hub **[5]**, the Arduino Library Reference **[6]** and the ACE-220 online course **[7]**.
-The Enterprise Prototyping with Portenta Proto Kit ME (ACE-220) course is a FREE resource designed to help you master prototyping in embedded electronics and IoT.
+The Enterprise Prototyping with Portenta Proto Kit ME (ACE-220) course is a resource designed to help you master prototyping in embedded electronics and IoT.
 Gain hands-on experience with the kit and accelerate your journey from concept to innovation by building functional prototypes tailored for industrial and IoT applications.

 </div>